tinhnh2/Qmix/README.md

 Installation:

--	Download the Python Qmix.py program; and the 'workflow' folder that includes scripts for running all steps of the QMix workflow.
+-	Download the Python Qmix.py program for running all steps of the QMix workflow.
--	The QMix workflow uses the IQ-TREE software (iqtree.org).
+-	The QMix uses the IQ-TREE software (iqtree.org).
 Download the IQ-TREE version 2.2.0 or later and set PATH to the iqtree program (i.e. export PATH=path_to_iqtree:$PATH)
 -	Create a folder containing all alignments.
 The "hssp200.zip" with 200 HSSP alignments and “hssp1471.zip” with 1471 HSSP alignments are available in the folder data.

 Execution:  Estimating a 4-matrix mixture model from a set of alignments can be accomplished by QMix with one command:

- python Qmix.py -model rate_model -cor correlation_threshold -threads number_threads -initial start_matrix -data training_alignment_set
+ python Qmix.py -model rate_model -cor correlation_threshold -threads number_threads -initial start_model -data training_alignment_set

 Options: